ArthurGareginyan/anarcho-notepad/README.md

 ## Contributing

-Thank you for considering contributing to the plugin "Anarcho Notepad"!
+Thank you for considering contributing to the theme "Anarcho Notepad"!
 The contribution guide can be found in the [CONTRIBUTING.md](https://github.com/ArthurGareginyan/anarcho-notepad/blob/master/CONTRIBUTING.md).

 ## Security Vulnerabilities

-If you discover a security vulnerability within this plugin, please send an e-mail to Arthur Gareginyan at arthurgareginyan@gmail.com.
+If you discover a security vulnerability within this theme, please send an e-mail to Arthur Gareginyan at arthurgareginyan@gmail.com.
 All security vulnerabilities will be promptly addressed.

 ## Copyrights for Resources used in this theme